-But looking back at our childhood, I feel very fortunate to have learned the frugal lifestyle.
+But looking back at our childhood, I feel fortunate to have learned the frugal lifestyle.
 It’s why I enjoy writing about frugality and sharing simple ways for others to embrace the joys of simple living and saving money.

-I know, those ways are already obsolete in modern times, most especially here in America.
+I know, those ways are obsolete in modern times, most especially here in America.
 So don’t worry, I am not going to tell you to do the same.

 This article is all about money-saving tips–call them extreme frugality tips if you like–that may be a bit more challenging to most people but are still relevant today.